created: September 19, 2008

 Step 1.
 Select all your objects and apply a toon shader outline.

 Step 2.
 In the PFXToonShape Turn ProfileLines - Off, Border Lines - Off and Crease Lines - On.

 Step 3.
 In the Crease Lines tab, Hard Creases Only - Off and Crease Min/Max Value to 0.

 Step 4.
-Adjust the Crease Line Width depending on how far or near ur model is to the camera.
+Adjust the Crease Line Width depending on how far or near your model is to the camera.

-I have made a script for this purpose called crToonWireframeRen 2.0 that lets u add the wire-frame and makes the settings that are required.
-What u get is a render ready version of the wire-frame on any selected meshes.
-It is quite helpful and can be found below, or by looking into the scripts section of this blog. /scripts/maya/cr_toon_wireframe_render/
+I have made a script for this purpose called crToonWireframeRen 2.0 that lets you add the wire-frame and makes the settings that are required.
+What you get is a render ready version of the wire-frame on any selected meshes.
+It is quite helpful and can be found below, or by looking into the scripts section of this blog. scripts/maya/cr_toon_wireframe_render/